 (b) has effect during the term of the contract;

-“road contract” means a contract (other than a production contract) providing for the construction or maintenance of roads for the purposes of managing or harvesting forest products.
+road contract means a contract (other than a production contract) providing for the construction or maintenance of roads for the purposes of managing or harvesting forest products.

 [Section 55 amended by No. 50 of 2004 s.
 5.]